wheelpharaoh/vdist/docs/usecases.md

 */opt/app* folder with application inside.
 Note that */opt* is used for application because *package_install_root* is not set so defaul value is used.

-Please be aware that althoug examples for scenarios 3 and 4 include a very specific *python_version* vdist only use its major version number (currently 2 or 3) to know whether call python or python3 executable at *python_basedir/bin* folder.
+Please be aware that although examples for scenarios 3 and 4 include a very specific *python_version* vdist only use its major version number (currently 2 or 3) to know whether call python or python3 executable at *python_basedir/bin* folder.